south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_chrome.md

 ![Dev Tools]({{ site.baseurl }}/assets/img/module1/chrome_developer_tools.png){: style="width:100%"}

-We will discuss how to use these tools in our first lesson, and will continue to use the throughout the course.
+We will discuss how to use these tools in our first lesson, and will continue to use them throughout the course.